Is a Management Shake-up Looming at Fox News?

 But privately, Shine is expressing concern about his future at the network.
 According to three sources briefed on the conversations, Shine has told friends he recently asked Rupert’s sons James and Lachlan — the CEO and co-chairman, respectively, of network parent company 21st Century Fox — to release a statement in support of him, but they refused to do so.
 The sources said Shine made the request because of withering press coverage of Fox News in recent weeks.
 A source added that Shine has privately complained that Rupert “isn’t fighting for him” in the press, which is why he wanted explicit support from the sons.

-Through a spokesperson, Shine denied personally going to James and Lachlan for a statement.
+Through a Fox News spokesperson, Shine denied personally going to James and Lachlan for a statement.
 A Murdoch spokesperson said Shine did not directly ask for a statement.

 By refusing to back Shine at this tumultuous moment for the network, the Murdochs may finally be signaling that they’re prepared to make the sweeping management changes they’ve so far resisted after forcing out CEO Roger Ailes last summer.
 Shine’s continued leadership has angered many Fox News employees, especially women, who view him as a product of the misogynistic Ailes culture.
 Shine joined the network in 1996, served as Sean Hannity’s producer, and rose through the ranks to become Ailes’s deputy.
 In that role, sources say he had the power to stop multiple instances of sexual harassment, including that of former Fox booker Laurie Luhn, but did not do so.
 He’s currently a defendant in a federal lawsuit filed this week by former Fox host Andrea Tantaros.